-- 5.1 It is beneficial but not vital for all participants to be housed together in one complex.
+- 5.1 It is beneficial, but not vital, for all participants to be housed together in one complex.
 This will reduce the problems of communication and enables a central information centre to be set up.
 Competitors must have priority over supporters. - 5.2 The cost of accommodation is of prime importance to participants.
 Expensive hotels are unwelcome.
-Participants require reasonable accommodation at an acceptable price. - 5.3 The accommodation should provide for a running breakfast timings of which will be governed by the competition programme. - 5.4 The residential site must be within easy reach of the competition airfield.
-The Competition Management must be sympathetic to pilots rest requirements. - 5.5 It is essential that absolute quiet is given between the hours of 23.00 06.00 to give sensible sleep periods.
-Once participants have taken up residence, no parties will be held in the residential accommodation between these times until such time as the last competition event has been completed. - 5.6 Alcohol will not be sold to competitors after 23.00 hrs in the residential accommodation. - 5.7 National Team Managers must ensure that supporters do not interfere or disrupt the sleeping period 23.00 06.00 under any circumstance. - 5.8 Two officials will be available between 06.30 and 23.30 throughout the Championships to assist with problems relating to accommodation and transportation.
+Participants require reasonable accommodation at an acceptable price. - 5.3 The accommodation should provide for a running breakfast, timings will be governed by the competition programme. - 5.4 The residential site must be within easy reach of the competition airfield.
+The competition management must be sympathetic to pilots rest requirements. - 5.5 It is essential that absolute quiet is given between the hours of 23.00 06.00 to give sensible sleep periods.
+Once participants are in residence, no parties will be held in the residential accommodation between these times until the last competition event has been completed. - 5.6 Alcohol will not be sold to competitors after 23.00 hrs in the residential accommodation. - 5.7 National team managers must ensure that supporters do not interfere or disrupt the sleeping period 23.00 06.00 under any circumstance.

+5.8 Two officials will be available between 06.30 and 23.30 throughout the Championship to assist with problems relating to accommodation and transportation.
 Their telephone numbers must be available to all participants.